-Chances are whoever you’re speaking to has straightened their hair at some point in their life, so while this may seem like a compliment, it’s really throwing shade at their current hair sitch.
-In the off chance that you’re in the presence of someone who has never straightened their curls, you still might want to keep the unsolicited advice to a minimum.
+Chances are the curly-haired friend you’re speaking to has straightened her hair at some point in her life, so while this may seem like a compliment, it’s kinda throwing shade at her current hair situation.
+In the off chance that you’re in the presence of someone who has never straightened her curls, you might want to keep the unsolicited advice to a minimum.
 It can come off anti-fro, and ain’t nobody got time for that.

 6. “Does your boyfriend/girlfriend like your hair like that?”

 For some reason, people are really concerned with the dating life of natural-haired women.
 Call off the inquisition, it’s all good over here.